-AR & VR Surgery can provide models for planning an operation and playing out various scenarios in order to optimize the sequence and prepare a course of action for any circumstances.
+AR & VR Surgery can provide models for planning an operation and playing out various scenarios to optimize the sequence and prepare a course of action for any circumstances.
 While there are doubts that the VR environment will be able to play out every detail of the proposed scenario any time soon, the prospect to the technology improving the process of preparation is exciting.

 Surgery is one of the most exciting areas where Augmented reality can be implemented.
 There can be several ways it can be done.

 Let’s count them down:

 - As a visual shorthand for operating procedures required in different scenarios (for example, with assistance of Hologram monitors);

 - As a reference board with various information emerging at request - such as patient care, patient’s vital stats, critical information on a disease and its treatment, etc.

-- As a remote assistance in extremely difficult cases that require increased caution over possible consequences;
+- As remote assistance in complicated cases that require increased caution over possible consequences;

-With a help of VR, surgeons can work out the surgery beforehand and experience possible outcomes without actually having to deal with them in reality.
+With the help of VR, surgeons can work out the surgery beforehand and experience possible outcomes without actually having to deal with them in reality.
 Such “rehearsals” can help to make the whole operation more precise and controlled.

 Virtual Reality can also solve an issue of availability in extreme scenarios.
 VR environment can be wired to the remote-controlled robot which will handle actual operation while the surgeon performed the routine elsewhere.
 While this approach is unlikely to replace surgeons completely, it can come in handy in some situations.

 One of the biggest global challenges of the health care system is an infinite lack of trained professionals.
 There is always too much disease going on, and there is nearly not enough time to prepare medical personnel to answer the call.
 However, the implementation of VR & AR solutions can seriously simplify the whole process of medical education and subsequent training.